 WHDC and Partners Equip Upper Manhattan Residents for Careers in Construction

-A new pre-apprenticeship program exclusively for minorities, women and Upper Manhattan residents has launched, opening doors through training and a direct feed to apply for union apprenticeship opportunities in New York City’s burgeoning construction industry.
+A pre-apprenticeship program for minorities, women and Upper Manhattan residents has graduated its second cohort, opening doors through training and a direct feed to apply for union apprenticeship opportunities in New York City’s burgeoning construction industry.

 The five-week, full-time pre-apprenticeship program for Upper Manhattan certifies participants with the key skills and required safety trainings needed to qualify for an apprenticeship opportunity with local construction unions, setting them on a career path toward stable jobs with good benefits.
-Of the first cohort, 23 students graduated June 17 at a ceremony hosted by Columbia University.
-The partner organizations are planning another cohort for October 2019.
+Of the first cohort, 23 students (the vast majority of them West Harlem residents) graduated on December 4th at a ceremony hosted by Columbia University.

 “Pathways to Apprenticeship is honored to work with such great partners in the community of Harlem,” said P2A Executive Director Lavon Chambers.
 “Together we will be creating pathways into the middle class.
 Our graduates will embark on a union career that will help them financially sustain themselves and their families.”